Monday, 29 December 2008

 Soon after, the doctor arrives and he explains how the procedure works, how long it usually takes and what the risks are.
 Like I had read, the major risks are blood clotting, not being able to find the adrenals, which result in an insufficient reading-something you don't want to occur.
 I was thrilled when he didn't mention words like death or imploding adrenals.

-You will be really sore for 3 days and then it starts to dissipate.
-One tip- DO NOT lift anything for the first 2 days.
-Seriously, I did this and paid dearly for it.
-Lots of pain.
+The Dr. said I would be fine in a day--but I was pretty sore for three days.
+One tip- DO NOT lift anything for the first two days.
+Seriously, I did this and paid for it...lots of pain.
+The results come in about 5-6 days.

 To read more about the AVS procedure with complete medical terminology and explanations, go to: